 Well done!

-I WISH YOU A HEALTHY AND Dazzling Smile!
+I WISH YOU A HEALTHY AND BRILLIANT SMILE!
 And I hope that you will always take proper care of your teeth.

 And for our guests, we will sing a funny song at the end of our lesson!